 |4 - 5 Years

 Appointments are encouraged before enrolling.
 This gives parents a chance to view the YMCA Children’s Academy and ask questions.
 Parents may return forms in person to the YMCA Children’s Academy.
 Parent handbooks will be issued to parents upon enrollment.
 Our forms are available on our website.

 A reservation list is established so parents/guardians can reserve a spot for future child care needs.
 In order to secure a spot, a nonrefundable one week fee, along with a nonrefundable $50 hold fee is due.
 A tentative start date must be given along with required payment.
 Once care begins, the one week fee will be applied to the child’s first week.

 E. CHILDREN’S RECORDS

 Parents with children participating at the YMCA Children’s Academy must have the following forms completed and submitted for each child as follows:

 - REGISTRATION AGREEMENT: One parent or guardian from each family must sign this agreement that states they understand the policies of the YMCA Children’s Academy.

 - CHILD INFORMATION FORM: This is the information and contact form and it must be on file by the first day of attendance.
 This form must be updated every time there is a change in information.

-- CHILD INTAKE FORM: This form will help your child’s teacher get to know them and help make the transition into the YMCA Children’s Academy more comfortable for the child and parent.
+- INFANT OR CHILD INTAKE FORM: This form will help your child’s teacher get to know them and help make the transition into the YMCA Children’s Academy more comfortable for the child and parent.
 This form will be kept in the room where the teacher can have access to it.
 Teachers will be expected to keep the information current.